Francisca-Heii/online-store-app/README.md

 Contact button is in white text (#fff) and  a violet(#250d63) background color.

+* The feedback green button, contact blue button, and "go to top" button is displayed far to the right of the pages.
+This is visible on all the pages.
+Note that on some pages the "go to top" button might not be visible.

 #### Headings & Body Text:
 The main fonts used in the site are bitter and Lato fonts along with sans serif as a fallback font.
 The bitter font is used in the headings,  about us section.
 Lato is used everywhere else.
 Both the fonts create a nice sleek touch to the overall look of the site.